 How Does Warren Buffett Select Companies To Invest In?

-What Companies Does Warren Buffett Own?
+Famous Companies Warren Buffett Owns

 1. The Burlington Northern Santa Fe Railway BNSF

 Other historic railroads owned by the BNSF; include the Great Northern, the Frisco, the Colorado and Southern, the Northern Pacific, the Denver Road, the Colorado Midland, and the Chicago, Burlington, and Quincy.
-Currently, the BNSF operates 32,500 miles of rail lines in the United States.
+The BNSF operates 32,500 miles of rail lines in the United States.
 BNSF assets include three transcontinental rail lines between Chicago and the Pacific Coast.

 Duracell is poised to profit from America’s aging population with a line of hearing-aid batteries.
 Notably, nearly 53.742 million Americans are over 65, SeniorCare estimates.
-That’s a huge market for just one Duracell product because many of these seniors will need hearing aids.
+That’s a huge market for just one Duracell product because many seniors will need hearing aids.

 3. Fruit of the Loom